Creatine is one of the most researched and effective supplements in the world.

 - Gym beginners

-- People over 40 concerned with muscle loss
+- Adults over 40

-- Vegans/vegetarians (who have lower baseline levels)
+- Vegans/vegetarians (lower baseline levels)

-- Students or professionals wanting better cognitive performance
+- Students and professionals

 In the next article in this series, we’ll compare the different types of creatine and identify which one is actually worth your money — and which forms are mostly marketing hype.